evanrinehart/challenge/README.md

 Aside: splitting up the validation from the interpretation seems to be a promising pattern in the world of dependent types.
 The smart constructor could require hard evidence of the properties it is responsible for, removing the need for a kernel of trust.
-Though this puts more of a burden on the parser.
+Although this puts more of a burden on the parser.

 ## Put it all together and run the editor

-All the IO is consolidated in the Main source file.
+All the IO is consolidated in the app/Main.hs source file.
 This includes getting the input from stdin, throwing IO exceptions when problems are detected, and printing out the final answer.
 The main IO action essentially just runs all the above functions, and throws an exception in response to Left results.

 ## Testing

 Since each stage consists of pure functions, testing should be easy.
 To use QuickCheck, it's necessary to have Arbitrary instances for data to be tested.
-To generate arbitrary (valid) input data, I also made a simple encoder which returns a set of ValidOps to Text form.
+To generate arbitrary (valid) input data, I also made a simple encoder which returns a set of valid ops to Text form.

 ```
 encode :: ValidOps -> Text